millerms/CranburyChiropractic/index.md

 **Track:** We recheck simple measures (range, function, steadiness) to confirm what’s helping and adjust as you go.
 {: .reveal .reveal--up }

-**Referral:** If chiropractic isn’t the right fit after your initial evaluation, we’ll connect you with the appropriate provider.
+**Referral:** If chiropractic isn’t the right fit after your initial evaluation, we’ll refer you to an appropriate provider.
 {: .reveal .reveal--up }

 ## Location & Hours